Menu

 Mt.
 Rainier Kautz Summit Climb

-The Kautz Glacier is an iconic intermediate climb that is more physically demanding and technically challenging than our novice routes.
-If you are fit and looking to push yourself physically and technically on a climb of Mt.
-Rainier, this program is for you.
-The Kautz Glacier Summit Climb is an excellent choice for people with a strong base of fitness who have done some previous climbing and are looking to hone their alpine skills while tackling a greater summit day challenge.
+The Kautz Glacier is an iconic intermediate level climb that is more physically demanding and technically challenging than our novice routes.
+This is excellent choice for people with a strong base of fitness who have done some previous climbing and are looking to hone their alpine skills while tackling a greater summit day challenge.
 The training curriculum for this trip is comprehensive, but previous cramponing practice on glacier ice is required.
 All Kautz programs will include an advanced training day at Paradise on Day 2 to help the team members fine-tune skills prior to venturing onto the upper mountain.

 All participants must have prior alpine climbing experience either on Rainier or on other glaciated peaks and be familiar with basic mountaineering skills including cramponing in firm ice and snow conditions.
 As with all IMG programs, a review of basic climbing skills is incorporated into this program's itinerary.
 Additional skills will be taught including multi pitch belayed climbing, lowering, and rappelling.
 Previous experience on multi day backpacking trips is highly recommended.
 This is a strenuous and more technically demanding summit climb, and is not for first time climbers.